- International Programs

 - Int'l Degree & Education Abroad

 - Int'l Scholar & Faculty Services

-The Student and Exchange Visitor Information System (SEVIS) is an internet-based system that allows U.S. Citizenship and Immigration Services (USCIS) to collect, maintain and manage information about international students and exchange visitors in the United States.
+The Student and Exchange Visitor Information System (SEVIS) is an internet-based system that allows U.S. Department of Homeland Security to collect, maintain and manage information about international students and exchange visitors in the United States.